1F47E/1F47E/README.md

 ## Hi there!
-Feel free to open issues or contribute.
-Thanks!
+Here is some of my pet projects.
+Feel free to use it as you want!
 👾👾👾